Basil Radford: First World War

 He was a commissioned officer in the South Staffordshire Regiment in the First World War, in 1918 transferring into the Royal Air Force, ending the war as a subaltern when he was demobilised in 1920.
 Radford had a crescent-shaped scar on his right cheek from a wound sustained during his time in the trenches.
 Depending on the lighting and camera angle it varied from barely perceptible to prominent.

 Film career

 Radford first appeared with Naunton Wayne as their characters Charters and Caldicott in Alfred Hitchcock's 1938 thriller The Lady Vanishes.
 They were popular enough to reprise their roles in Night Train to Munich, which was again scripted by Frank Launder and Sidney Gilliat.

 They appeared together in several other 1940s films, including Crook's Tour (1941), The Next of Kin (1942), Millions Like Us (1943), Dead of Night (1945), Quartet (1948), It's Not Cricket (1949), Stop Press Girl (1949), and Passport to Pimlico (1949).

 Apart from his long-running partnership with Naunton Wayne, Radford made many other memorable film appearances in character roles.
-His other films included Young and Innocent (also for Hitchcock) (1937), The Way to the Stars (1945), The Captive Heart (1946), The Winslow Boy (1948) and Whisky Galore!
+His other films included Young and Innocent (1937), Jamaica Inn (1939) (both also for Hitchcock), The Way to the Stars (1945), The Captive Heart (1946), The Winslow Boy (1948) and Whisky Galore!
 (1949).